WebDevRun/parse-natrition-from-school/README.md

 ## Install

 This project has been created using **webpack**.
-You con run to install all dependencies.
+You can run to install all dependencies.

 ```
 npm i